ariga/atlas-action/README.md

 * `url` - The URL of the target database.
 For example: `mysql://root:pass@localhost:3306/dev`.
 * `dir` - The URL of the migration directory to apply.
 For example: `atlas://dir-name` for cloud based directories or `file://migrations` for local ones.
-* `config` The URL of the Atlas configuration file.
+* `config` - The URL of the Atlas configuration file.
 By default, Atlas will look for a file named `atlas.hcl` in the current directory.
 For example, `file://config/atlas.hcl`.
   Learn more about [Atlas configuration files](https://atlasgo.io/atlas-schema/projects).
-* `env` The environment to use from the Atlas configuration file.
+* `env` - The environment to use from the Atlas configuration file.
 For example, `dev`.

 #### Outputs

-* `current` - The current version of the database.
+* `current` - The current version of the database. (before applying migrations)
 * `target` - The target version of the database.
 * `pending_count` - The number of migrations that will be applied.
-* `applied_count` - The number of migrations that have been applied.
+* `applied_count` - The number of migrations that were applied.

 ### Legal